webpack/webpack.js.org/src/content/configuration/other-options.md

 };
 ```

+W> The final location of the cache is a combination of `cache.cacheDirectory` + `cache.name`.

 ### `cache.hashAlgorithm`

 `string`

 Algorithm used the hash generation.
 See [Node.js crypto](https://nodejs.org/api/crypto.html) for more details.
-Defaults to `ml4`.
+Defaults to `md4`.

 `cache.hashAlgorithm` option is only available when [`cache.type`](#cache-type) is set to `filesystem`.